mattetti/Weasel-Diesel/README.md

 * key (refers to an attribute name that is key to this object)
 * type (refers to the type of object described, valuable when using JSON cross OO based apps.

+JSON response validation can be done using an optional module.
+Look at the spec/json_response_verification_spec.rb file for a complete example.
+The goal of this module is to help automate API testing by validating the data structure of the returned object.

 ## Test suite